-Termination of an appointment with tenure, or of a probationary or special appointment before the end of the period of appointment for medical reasons, shall be based upon medical evidence that the faculty member cannot continue to ful ll the terms of the appointment.
-Sick leave or disability status should be used whenever possible.
-The decision to terminate shall be reached only after there has been appropriate consultation and after the faculty member, or someone representing the faculty member, has been informed of the proposed action and has an opportunity to respond to the evidence.
-If the faculty member so requests, the appropriate committee shall review the evidence before the institutional governing board makes a nal decision on the recommendation of the administration.
-The faculty member shall be given severance salary not less than that prescribed in Section IX.
+Termination of an appointment with tenure, or of a probationary or special appointment before the end of the period of appointment, because of physical or mental disability, shall be based upon clear and convincing medical evidence that the faculty member, even with reasonable accommodation, is no longer able to perform the essential duties of the position.
+The decision to terminate shall be reached only after there has been appropriate consultation and after the faculty member concerned, or someone representing the faculty member, has been informed of the basis of the proposed action and has been afforded an opportunity to present the faculty member's position and to respond to the evidence.
+If the faculty member so requests, the evidence will be reviewed by the appropriate faculty committee before a final decision is made by the governing board on the recommendation of the administration.
+The faculty member shall be given severance salary not less than as prescribed in Section IX.